fosskers/aura/DESIGN.md

 - All JSON input and output is handled through `aeson` and `aeson-pretty`.

-#### AUR Interaction
-- AUR API calls are moved out of Aura and into a new Hackage package `archlinux-aur` (exposing the `Linux.Arch.Aur` module).
-- It provides conversions to and from JSON data and Haskell data.
-- This is preparation for future versions of Aura that allow use in other Linux distributions by swapping out sections of their back-end (with modules like `Linux.Debian.Repo` etc.)

 #### Other Libraries
 Information on other Hackage libraries used in Aura can be found [here](https://github.com/fosskers/aura/issues/223).